KemboiM/Simply-small/README.md

 **Python Steps**

-Download the script
+Download the script,
 Save the file as rename.py.
 , Edit paths to the folder
 , Open Command Prompt
-, Navigate to the folder where rename.py is saved using cd command.
+, Navigate to the folder where rename.py is saved using cd command , Run:
-, Run: